groundhoggwp/groundhogg/README.txt

  * Enable & disable widgets
  * Supports white-labeling
 * ADDED Batch scheduling for broadcasts.
-* ADDED Parent/Child relationships (as info card) for contacts.
 * ADDED *Convert to post* tool for emails.
 Converts an email into gutenberg blocks.
+* ADDED Groundhogg panel to some core Gutenberg blocks.
+ * Native replacement code support without the need for the `[ghr]` shortcode.
+ * Restricted content support when the Restricted Content addon is active.
+* ADDED Parent/Child relationships (as info card) for contacts.
 * ADDED `params` parameter to the Reports API playground.
 * ADDED "Last week" and "Last month" date ranges for filters.
 * IMPROVED Quick search is faster and shows more information.